 Being the object of unwanted or threatening behavior is unfortunately the norm for a lot of women.
 We’re in tune with it and react accordingly, having amassed an army of red flags we note to better protect ourselves from potentially harmful situations.

-If we don’t know you well enough to drop our defenses, the last thing you want to do is give us a reason to think you might target us – like staring at us with fevered intensity for a fucking hour.
+Whether you, as in individual, are dangerous or not isn’t the point because we have no way of knowing that if you’re a stranger.
+So if we don’t know you well enough to drop our defenses, the last thing you want to do is give us a reason to think you might target us – like staring at us with fevered intensity for a fucking hour.

 Remember that whole thing about bucking the norm?
 Not staring at people intently – especially once they’re aware that you’re staring and make a face that clearly reads why the fuck are you staring at me like that – is the norm.
+Stop bucking it.

 But what if I just can’t help myself because she’s so attractive and…